 Jointly funded by the Victorian and Commonwealth Governments, the Regional Rail Link (RRL) project represented the single largest rail investment in Victoria’s history.
 To improve capacity and reliability and offer new services to the growth areas in Melbourne’s west, the new rail link had to separate regional trains from metropolitan trains for the first time.

-The RRL project is divided into six work packages and is being delivered using a mix of alliance and design and construct contracts.
+The RRL project was divided into six work packages and was delivered using a mix of alliance and design and construct contracts.

 Collaborating for Success

 Working in an alliance with the Regional Rail Link Authority, Metro Trains Melbourne (MTM), V/Line, Thiess, Balfour Beatty Rail and Sinclair Knight Merz, we delivered the new AU$835m track alignment section from Footscray to Deer Park.

 This work package included:

 - Design and construction of 7.5 kilometres of new track

 - 10 new rail bridges